 This is Part 4 of my AI coding workflow series.
 Part 1 covers terminal agents.
 Part 2 covers editor-level AI.
 Part 3 covers PR-level agents.
-This post goes deeper: running a persistent AI agent on a remote server using OpenClaw.
+Part 5 (coming soon) covers the skills system.
+This post is about running a persistent AI agent on a remote server using OpenClaw.

 Why run an AI agent on a VPS?